 The Alberta Lawyers Insurance Association (ALIA) insurance levy for insured lawyers was $3,981.60 (GST inclusive) for the 2019/2020 policy year.
 The levy is comprised of Errors and Omissions Coverage (Part A) and Trust Safety Coverage (Part B).
 If you require insurance midway through the policy year, a pro-rated insurance levy schedule is available.

 To renew your insurance coverage for the upcoming policy year (July 1, 2019 to June 30, 2020), you must make a levy payment on or before June 30, 2019.

 The insurance levy can be paid in one single payment or divided into two instalments.

 If you choose to pay by instalments:

-- there is a service charge of $50 (plus GST) on the first instalment
+- there is a service charge of $52.50 (GST inclusive) on the first instalment

 The insurance levy is subject to a surcharge, where specified, for members with a claims paid history.
 A surcharge remains in effect for a period of five years.

 Lawyers and firm administrators can pay annual insurance levies through the Lawyer Portal, and have the option of using a variety of different payment methods.

 More information about insurance is available on the Insurance and Insurance Exemptions page.

 Relevant Rules of the Law Society of Alberta